libwebsockets

 We'll clone libwebsockets then use cmake to build via vs tools

-The libs we built against aren't visible in the system, I don't know what Real Windows Programmers are supposed to do about that, but I used an Admin cmd prompt to copy them into C:\windows\system32
+The libs we built against aren't visible in the system, I don't know what Real Windows Programmers are supposed to do about that, but I used sudo prompt to copy them into C:\windows\system32

 After that you can run the test apps OK, eg